SuriyaPradeep/DSA_Questions/README.md

 AB -> 28
 ...

+20.Wildcard Matching:-Given an input string (s) and a pattern (p), implement wildcard pattern matching with support for '?' and '*' where:
+'?'
+Matches any single character.
+'*' Matches any sequence of characters (including the empty sequence).
+The matching should cover the entire input string (not partial).
+Example 1:
+Input: s = "aa", p = "a"
+Output: false
+Explanation: "a" does not match the entire string "aa".

 ## Stack
 1,Valid Parentheses:-Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 An input string is valid if: